inRiver/augmenta-developer-documentation/docs/node-js/develop-node-js-custom-api-extension.md

 ### OAuth Clients

 Custom APIs require a mechanism to manage access.
 OAuth Clients provide this functionality by granting controlled access.
-Below is the process for creating an OAuth client, subsequently stored in Auth0, which serves as the identity provider.
+Below is the process for creating an OAuth client.

 ![Create OAuth Client](../../screenshots/oauth-client/oauth-client-create.png)